trotsky1997/MathBlackBox/readme.md

 Using `run_olympics.py` to run all of them.

-'check' function was used to early stopping the search process if ground truth answer was reached.
+`check` function was used to early stopping the search process if ground truth answer was reached.

-If you have enough computing resource, you can comment lines including 'check' function to disable early stopping.
+If you have enough computing resource, you can comment lines including `check` function to disable early stopping.

 Alert: That would consume a long time.